-We love our moms, and after all they've done for us, it only seems fitting to celebrate them in a big way.
+We love our moms, and after all they've done for us, it only seems fitting to celebrate them in a big way on mother's day.
 With a kick-butt marketing campaign designed to get the word out about your products and services, you can make the day of every mom out there AND generate some great business at the same time.

 Here's a quick and dirty guide to getting started: